Kingdom of Sophene

-The Kingdom of Sophene (Ծոփք, Σωφηνή), was a Hellenistic-era political entity situated between ancient Armenia and Syria.
+The Kingdom of Sophene (Ծոփք, Σωφηνή) was a Hellenistic-era political entity situated between ancient Armenia and Syria.
 Ruled by the Orontid dynasty, the kingdom was culturally mixed with Greek, Armenian, Iranian, Syrian, Anatolian and Roman influences.
 Founded around the 3rd century BCE, the kingdom maintained independence until c.
 95 BCE when the Artaxiad king Tigranes the Great conquered the territories as part of his empire.
-Sophene laid near medieval Kharput, which is present day Elazığ.

 Name

-The name Sophene is thought to derive from the ethnonym Ṣuppani, a people who lived in the region in the first half of the 1st millennium BCE and appear in Hittite and Assyrian sources.
+The name Sophene is thought to derive from the ethnonym Ṣuppani, a people who lived in the region in the first half of the 1st millennium BCE and appear in Hittite (as Isuwa) and Assyrian sources.
 According to historian Nicholas Adontz, the Ancient Greek Sōphēnḗ was coined after the Armenian Tsop’k’, which stems directly from Ṣuppani.

 History

+Origin and early history

-The Kingdom of Sophene was ruled by the Orontids, a dynasty of Iranian origin.
+The Kingdom of Sophene was ruled by the Orontids, a dynasty of Iranian origin which ruled the Satrapy of Armenia under the Achaemenid Empire.
 They were descended from Orontes I, a Bactrian nobleman who was the son-in-law of the Achaemenid King of Kings Artaxerxes II.
+The Orontids maintained their control over Armenia following the conquest of the Achaemenid Empire by Alexander the Great in 330 BCE, effectively ruling Armenia as kings.
+Most scholars concur that Sophene formed part of the Satrapy of Armenia in the Achaemenid period.
+In the Hellenistic period, the western regions of Armenia may have been more under the control of the Seleucids while the Orontids maintained control over the eastern regions of Armenia.
+The intervention of Orontes III of Armenia in the conflict between the Seleucids and Ariarathes II in Cappadocia c.
+261 BCE indicates that, by this time at least, the Orontids ruled both Greater Armenia and Sophene.

 According to the Geographica of the Greek writer Strabo (died 24 CE), Sophene first emerged as a distinct kingdom under Zariadres, who was installed as its ruler by the Seleucid king Antiochus III the Great.
-He further adds that following the defeat of Antiochus III against the Romans, Zariadres declared independence.
-However this report is strongly contradicted by epigraphic and numismatic evidence.

-Sophene most likely emerged as distinct kingdom in the 3rd century BC, during the gradual decline of Seleucid influence in the Near East and the split of the Orontid dynasty into several branches.
-Three rulers belonging to a different Orontid branch, Sames I, Arsames I and Xerxes ruled the western part of Greater Armenia, perhaps from Commagene to Arzanene.
-Following the death of Zariadres, his son Artaxias I claimed the right to rule over Sophene based on his succession rights (primogeniture).
-However, the younger line in Sophene managed to preserve the independence of their kingdom, due to their diplomatic (and possibly dynastic) link with Cappadocia.
-Three known successors of Zariadres are known, which were Mithrobouzanes, Arkathias, and Arsakes.
+However, evidence from epigraphic, numismatic, and literary sources suggests an earlier date for the appearance of the Kingdom of Sophene.
+Most likely, Sophene emerged as a distinct kingdom (perhaps spanning from Commagene to Arzanene) in the mid-3rd century BCE, during the gradual decline of Seleucid influence in the Near East and the split of the Orontid dynasty into several branches.

-The kingdom's capital was Carcathiocerta, identified as the now abandoned town-site of Eğil on the Tigris River north of Diyarbakir.
-However, its largest settlement and only true city was Arsamosata, located further to the north.
-Arsamosata was founded in the 3rd century BCE and survived in a contracted state until perhaps the early 13th century CE.